sok-og-skriv/sok-og-skriv-web/docs/en/searching/systematic-searching.md

 The thematic elements makes the starting point for further planning of the search, where the next step will be [finding good search terms](internlenke)

-:::::: details  The PICO and SPIDER framework are models used for structuring questions, often within health related sujects, because it captures each key element required for a focused question.
+:::::: details  The PICO and SPIDER framework are models used for structuring questions, often within health related subjects, because it captures each key element required for a focused question.
 PICO stands for certain elements that are often included in health related reserach questions:

 **P**: (problem or patient) <br />
 **I**: (intervention) <br />